Sierra Nevada web tools

 Interactive Biodiversity + Management Simulation Maps

-Use this interactive webtool to simulate how forest management activities, such as prescribed fires, may affect bird populations within a user-defined area.
+This interactive tool allows managers to simulate the effects of forest management activities on bird populations and forest resilience within user-defined project areas.
 The tool is powered by bird population models that were built using passive acoustic survey data from 2021 and a state-of-the-art forest structure map.
 The forest structure data is updated annually, and the estimated baseline bird occupancy rates change accordingly.

 Select Publications